-- Make sure that it's installed in the /Applications folder as described in the Installing SpamSieve section. - Find the appropriate section to check the setup in your mail client. - Try toggling filtering off and then on again in Settings ► Apple Mail ► Setup or Settings ► Outlook ► Setup. - See the Sending in an Error Report section.
+- Make sure that it's installed in the /Applications folder as described in the Installing SpamSieve section. - Go to System Settings General Login Items and make sure that SpamSieve is enabled under Allow in the Background. - Find the appropriate section to check the setup in your mail client. - Try toggling filtering off and then on again in Settings ► Apple Mail ► Setup or Settings ► Outlook ► Setup. - See the Sending in an Error Report section.